syncfusion/ej2-react-docs/src/diagrams/diagram/getting-started.md

 ### Adding Syncfusion packages

-All the available Essential JS 2 packages are published in [`npmjs.com`](https://www.npmjs.com/~syncfusionorg) public registry.
+All the available Essential JS 2 packages are published in [`Node Package Manager`](https://www.npmjs.com/~syncfusionorg) public registry.
 You can choose the component that you want to install.
 For this application, we are going to use `Diagram` component.

 To install Diagram component, use the following command